 Fishing at Parker Dam State Park

 The 20-acre Parker Lake and many trout streams are popular with anglers throughout the year.
-Brook trout are stocked during the spring, fall, and winter.
+Trout are stocked during the spring, fall, and winter.

 Brown bullhead catfish